 “Christmas Is Here Again is a charming and optimistic tale with its hopeful message… It brought back several wonderful memories of when I was younger and loved the Christmas season.
 I’m starting to believe again.” –Santa Maria Times

 “From dancing candy canes to Santa’s sleigh, the complete immersion into this magical holiday land is an ideal experience for families...” –Santa Maria Sun

 “The original, new musical features a fantastical heroine’s journey that begins with the joyous spirit of the Christmas season, from a booming, jovial Santa Claus, to the starry-eyes orphan who hopes and believes in him.” –Santa Maria Sun

 “It’s a very family-friendly, really heart-warming story… It really spells Christmas.” –The Tribune News - San Luis Obispo

 “A family-friendly tale in the vein of Frosty the Snowman and Rudolph the Red-Nosed Reindeer….” –The Tribune News - Sand Luis Obispo

 “…with themes of leadership, teamwork and believing in oneself…it all boils down to a really sweet story.” –The Tribune News – San Luis Obispo

 Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
 They can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for Christmas Is Here Again include:
+The production materials for Christmas Is Here Again include: